vegaprotocol/documentation/docs/tutorials/proposals/new-market-proposal.md

 * `decimalPlaces` - sets the smallest price increment on the book
 * `positionDecimalPlaces` - sets how big the smallest order / position on the market can be

 Timestamps are required for ending the voting period, as well as enacting the market.
-The time between closing and enactment also defines how long an opening auction will be, which must be smaller than/equal to the difference between `maxClose` and `maxEnact`.
+The time between closing and enactment also defines how long an opening auction will be, which must be smaller than/equal to the difference between  <NetworkParameter frontMatter={frontMatter} param="governance.proposal.market.maxClose" /> and <NetworkParameter frontMatter={frontMatter} param="governance.proposal.market.maxEnact" />.
 * `closingTimestamp` - Time when voting closes for the proposal.
-It must be expressed in Unix time in seconds, and must be constrained by `minClose` and `maxClose` network parameters.
+It must be expressed in Unix time in seconds, and must be constrained by <NetworkParameter frontMatter={frontMatter} param="governance.proposal.market.minClose" /> and <NetworkParameter frontMatter={frontMatter} param="governance.proposal.market.maxClose" />.
 * `enactmentTimestamp` - Time and date when the market will be enacted (ready for trading).
-It must be expressed in Unix time in seconds, and must be between the  `minEnact` and `maxEnact` network parameters.
+It must be expressed in Unix time in seconds, and must be between <NetworkParameter frontMatter={frontMatter} param="governance.proposal.market.minEnact" /> and <NetworkParameter frontMatter={frontMatter} param="governance.proposal.market.maxEnact" />.

 ### Instrument
 The instrument shape is as follows, see below for a description of each property: